- Tour ancient Canterbury

 - River Tamar: Try your hand at fly-fishing and reel in some salmon and sea trout.

 - Buckland Abbey: Tour the 700-year-old home of Sir Francis Drake.

 - Plymouth: See the sights in this historic coastal city and visit The Hoe, which offers stunning views over Plymouth Harbour.
 There's also Barbican, the old port section of town known for cobbled streets and 16th-century warehouses.
 Take in the history of the Mayflower Steps, where pilgrims set off for America in 1620.

 Driving distance: 91 miles (146 km)

-- The Minack Theater: Explore this open-air theater in the village of Porthcurno and take in views of the Celtic Sea.
+- The Minack Theater: Tour this cliffside, open-air theater in the village of Porthcurno and take in views of the Celtic Sea.
 The 750-seat theater opened in 1930 and still hosts regular performances.

-- St. Mawes Castle: Learn about the history of an artillery fort constructed by Henry VIII between 1540 and 1542, which was part of the protection against invasion from France and the Holy Roman Empire.
+- St. Mawes Castle: Learn about the history of this artillery fort constructed by Henry VIII between 1540 and 1542, which helped protect against invasion from France and the Holy Roman Empire.